Frank Chopp: Housing

 Prior to being elected, Chopp helped lead the campaign to approve a $50 million Low-Income Housing Levy and a $25 million Seattle Art Museum Levy.
 Chopp also initiated and organized efforts to create the Low Income Housing Institute; the Seattle Tenants Union; the King County Housing Opportunity Fund, which was the first King County allocated its own local tax dollars to provide low-income housing; the Sand Point Community Housing Project; the Broadway Emergency Shelter and the Family Shelter Program; the Cascade Shelter Project; and expanded the Housing Counseling Program, which assists low-income people who face eviction or foreclosure.

 Chopp helped co-found Washington's Housing Trust Fund, which has provided over $1 billion for low-income housing since its inception and also created the Housing Security Fund, which helps pay for housing and support services for the homeless.

 Chopp designed the Home and Hope program, which repurposes unused public properties for affordable housing development.
 The program has built nearly 300 affordable apartment buildings in Seattle.

-In 2015, Chopp passed legislation requiring Sound Transit to donate excess land around new light rail stations to non-profit affordable housing developers.
+In 2015, Chopp took credit for legislation requiring Sound Transit to donate excess land around new light rail stations to non-profit affordable housing developers.